Fiction writers use Freytag’s Pyramid to ensure their stories have a clear dramatic structure and leave the readers completely satisfied.

-If you’ve watched a movie, TV show or series, or have read a novel or short story, you’ve seen that pyramid in action.
+If you’ve watched a movie, TV show or series, or have read a novel or short story, you’ve probably seen his dramatic structure pyramid in action.

 Need a refresher?
 You’re in the right place!